NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

 They are calculated by weighted averaging around each grid point of the heights of points in the cloud (see ``--search-radius-factor``).

 The output DEM is by default in the geographic coordinate system (longitude and latitude).
 Any projection can be specified via the ``--t_srs`` option.
-The grid size is set with ``--tr`` for the given projection, and the extent with ``--t_projwin``.
-The grid corners are placed at integer multiples of the grid size, and the created DEM has a ground footprint which is half a grid pixel larger than the bounding box of the grid points.
+The grid size is set with ``--tr`` for the given projection.

+The grid points are placed at integer multiples of the grid size, and the created DEM has a ground footprint which outwardly larger by half a grid pixel than the bounding box of the grid points.

+A custom extent can be specified with the option ``--t_projwin``.
+This will be adjusted to ensure, as above, that the grid points are placed at integer multiples of the grid size.

 The obtained DEMs can be colorized or hillshaded (:numref:`genhillshade`), visualized with ``stereo_gui``